 Gautam Jha & Pankaj Kumar

-PANKAJ KUMAR is the Former Expert on Mission to the United Nations High Commissioner for the Refugees and Advocate, Supreme Court of India.)
+(Gautam Jha is an Advocate On the Record of the Supreme Court of India.
+Pankaj Kumar is a Former Expert on Mission to the United Nations High Commissioner for the Refugees and Advocate, Supreme Court of India.)

 Download Organiser Mobile App:

 The downward slippery journey of Indian communists and Congress is a reality, and this decline is not only electoral but also in influencing the sociopolitical mindset.
 New Delhi: It was a usual diplomatic episode when India had sought quicker extradition of Kim Peter Davis, alias Niels Holck, from Denmark.
 This was flagged off when Danish Prime Minister Mette Frederiksen was in India and was holding bilateral talks with her Indian counterpart, Narendra Modi.
 She also hailed ...